 For now, particularly in the context of software, let's consider UI as the ‘look and feel’.

-The colour and size of each element.
+The colour and size of each and every element.

 How each item is aligned to the other elements.